Car 'jacked up by street sign' narrowly misses building after crash

 Interesting photos have resulted from a crash in Wellington this evening, with one car narrowly missing a shop's front window.

-A police spokesperson said the crash was between two cars on Taranaki St at Ghuznee St, northbound.
-They said there were no injuries reported.
+Police said the crash was between two cars on Taranaki St at Ghuznee St, northbound.
+No injuries were reported, they said.

-A witness to the aftermath said one of the cars appeared to be "jacked up" by a roadwork sign that it ran over during the accident.
+A witness to the aftermath said one of the cars appeared to be "jacked up" by a roadwork sign it ran over during the accident.

-Photos show the front of the vehicle suspended in mid-air, mere metres away from a shop's front window.
-It appeared to be badly damaged.
+Photos show the front of the vehicle suspended in mid-air, within a couple of metres of a shop's front window.
+The car appeared to be badly damaged.

 AdvertisementAdvertise with NZME.